 Rather than placing your boxes into storage in the order that they come out of the moving truck, you will want to instead create a careful plan for how all of your items will be stored in your unit.
 Boxes that contain infrequently used items can be placed first and pushed farther to the back.
 Any boxes that you will need to get into more frequently should go into your storage unit last.

 College students often live in dorms and other temporary housing situations.
 Rather than having your college student move his or her belongings to and from home between each school year, you may want to invest in a storage unit.
 College storage in Santa Cruz will provide your student with a safe space to store his or her stuff.
-From academic books to furniture and more, your storage unit can be use to house a variety of college belongings.
+From academic books to furniture and more, your storage unit can be used to house a variety of college belongings.

-A quality self storage unit can provide several key benefits to college students.
+A quality self-storage unit can provide several key benefits to college students.
 First, a storage unit can eliminate the hassle of moving items back and forth from home to university.
-With self storage, your student will also have a convenient place to store personal belongings throughout the school year.
-Ultimately, investing in a storage unit for your college student will provide happiness, security, and wellbeing, throughout the college years.
+With self-storage, your student will also have a convenient place to store personal belongings throughout the school year.
+Ultimately, investing in a storage unit for your college student will provide happiness, security, and well-being, throughout the college years.

 As you are getting ready to move into your storage unit, you may want to rely on expert moving tips for packing your boxes.
 In this video, you will receive professional advice for packing and storing your clothes.
 After you have obtained cardboard boxes and packing tape, you will be ready to pack your wardrobe.
 Your storage unit facility in Santa Cruz may also be able to provide you with special wardrobe boxes, which will allow you to hang up your clothes.